soygul/koan/README.md

 Server tests utilize [co](https://github.com/tj/co) so you can use `*`/`yield` expressions while writing tests.
 See [/test/server/users.js](test/server/users.js) as an example.

 ## Credits
-Client side is entirely based on: [Angular Seed](https://github.com/angular/angular-seed).
+Client side is entirely based on the official: [Angular Seed](https://github.com/angular/angular-seed).
 Server side simply utilizes generally accepted Koa middleware and Node.js best practices.

 ## The Name
 The project name is an acronym for Koa, Angular, and Node.
 It also is the name for a Zen Buddhist riddle used to focus the mind during meditation and to develop intuitive thinking.